ricmunz/DE-Python-SQL-Tests/SQL/README.md

 Original CSVs were mainly imported with SSMS GUI.
 SQL Server exports of my data structure model without the data itself found in *SQL/data/tables_gen_no_data/*.

- I am much more familiar with querying or modifying existing databases.
-Implementing from scratch with code is something I absolutely need more practice with.

 <br>